What is HRV (heart-rate variability), and what's a good number?

 HRV (heart-rate variability) is the variation in time between consecutive heartbeats, measured in milliseconds.
 A higher HRV generally signals a well-recovered, adaptable nervous system, while a drop often means stress, fatigue or illness.
 There's no universal "good" number — HRV is highly individual, so what matters is your own baseline and trend over time.

-What's a normal HRV?
+What's a normal HRV by age?

 How Vita uses HRV